roshansingh1236/tasksmate/README.md

 ---

-## 📱 About TaskMate
+## 📱 About tasksmate

-**TaskMate** is a comprehensive, feature-rich project management and productivity application designed for individuals, teams, and businesses.
-Whether you're managing personal tasks, collaborating with teams, tracking work hours, or generating invoices, TaskMate has everything you need in one powerful platform.
+**tasksmate** is a comprehensive, feature-rich project management and productivity application designed for individuals, teams, and businesses.
+Whether you're managing personal tasks, collaborating with teams, tracking work hours, or generating invoices, tasksmate has everything you need in one powerful platform.

-Built with **Flutter** for cross-platform compatibility and powered by **Firebase** for real-time synchronization, TaskMate delivers a seamless experience across all your devices.
+Built with **Flutter** for cross-platform compatibility and powered by **Firebase** for real-time synchronization, tasksmate delivers a seamless experience across all your devices.

 ---